ilfey/awesome-websoft/README.md

 - [CSS Gradient](https://cssgradient.io/)
 - [Theme Studio](https://themes.vscode.one/) - VS Code theme generator.
 - [Clipboard Inspector](https://evercoder.github.io/clipboard-inspector/) - A browser tool to look at what's available in the clipboard for a "paste" event.
+- [quicktype](https://quicktype.io/) - JSON converter into gorgeous, typesafe code in any language.

 ## Editors